There are different types of

 about bedtime, fear of sleeplessness, beliefs about necessary hours of sleep, and attributing insomnia to age, ability to sleep, and/ or possible chemical imbalance.

-Long-term use of sleeping pills is not recommended, as addiction is possible, and more research needs to be done on safety and effectiveness.
-For temporary relief of insomnia, the following medicines may be prescribed:
+Long-term use of sleeping pills is not recommended, as addiction is possible with some classes of drugs.
+Research on safety and effectiveness is ongoing.
+For temporary relief of insomnia, the following medications offer a solution:

 This neurotransmitter is secreted by the pineal gland and it regulates the sleep cycle.
 Melatonin is secreted at night, and the secretion is suppressed by bright light during the day.
 When melatonin secretion is not synchronized with the light-dark cycle, sleep disturbances occur.
 Frequently touted as a valuable supplement for insomnia, melatonin has shown only mixed results for insomnia in studies.

 Melatonin may be useful for temporary sleep disturbances from a change in schedule (daytime work to nighttime) or sudden disruption of the circadian rhythm as with jet lag.
-Speak with your doctor if you would like to try it, particularly because there are certain circumstances in which it should not be used until more information is available: pregnancy, breast-feeding, autoimmune disorders,
+Speak with your doctor if you would like to try it, particularly because there are certain circumstances in which it should not be used until more information is available.
+These may include pregnancy, breastfeeding, autoimmune disorders,

 Insomnia is a common problem that results not only in personal frustration and discomfort, but also is associated with decreased work performance, lost productivity, accidents, and hospitalization.
 Treatment for insomnia must be specific to the individual to achieve optimal results.
-Prescription medicines (sleeping pills) may be used to achieve short-term results.
-However, nonprescription treatments are commonly recommended and inexpensive, and also are effective.
-Talk with your doctor about several strategies that may be combined to help you find relief from problems with sleeping, and to assist you in getting a restful, complete night’s sleep.
+Prescription medications may be used to achieve short-term results.
+However, nonprescription treatments are commonly recommended, inexpensive, and effective.
+Talk with your doctor about different strategies that may be combined to help you find relief from insomnia.